eikonomega/django-notification-system/docs/extending.rst

                 Raises:
                     UserIsOptedOut: When the user has an active opt-out.
-                    UserHasNoTargets: When the user has no eligible targets for this notification type.
+                    UserHasNoTargetRecords: When the user has no eligible targets for this notification type.
                     NotificationsNotCreated: When the notifications could not be created.
                 """